DanEdens/EventGhost-Rust/README.md

 1. **GTK4 Transition**: Moving from older GTK versions requires careful management of imports and APIs
 2. **Rust for UI**: Rust provides excellent safety guarantees but requires different patterns than traditional UI frameworks
+3. **RefCell Management**: Using `Rc<RefCell<T>>` in GTK applications requires careful borrowing strategies to avoid runtime panics - see our [LESSONS_LEARNED.md](docs/LESSONS_LEARNED.md) document for detailed insights
-3. **Testing Complexity**: UI-heavy applications need specialized testing approaches
+4. **Testing Complexity**: UI-heavy applications need specialized testing approaches
-4. **Balancing New vs Legacy**: Finding the right balance between modern design and compatibility is challenging
+5. **Balancing New vs Legacy**: Finding the right balance between modern design and compatibility is challenging

 We continue to document our learning in each major feature implementation.

+## Recent Improvements

+### GTK4 Compatibility
+- Updated import paths to use GTK4 components
+- Fixed ModifierType imports to use `gdk4::ModifierType`
+- Updated Rectangle imports to use `gdk4::Rectangle`
+- Fixed RGBA imports to use `gdk4::RGBA`

+### Rust Ownership and GTK Integration
+- Fixed RefCell borrowing issues in UI components to prevent runtime panics
+- Added Clone implementations to dialog structs and property grids
+- Created consistent patterns for borrowing in GTK callbacks
+- Improved error handling for mutable borrows in the configuration system